Updated Thursday, June 18, 2020

 WCB Nova Scotia is committed to doing our part to help reduce the spread of COVID-19.

-As always, we are committed to the principles of safe, healthy return to work.
+We are committed to the principles of safe and healthy return to work.
 Physiotherapy, chiropractic services, mental health treatments, occupational therapy, and many other health services are often critical parts of the return-to-work process.